Boosted GFlowNets: Improving Exploration via Sequential Learning: Boosted GFlowNets

-This yields the residual principle: given a frozen stage (or ensemble) that already matches parts of the target, its induced estimate, which we denote $\hat{R}_{old}(x)$, can be used to define a residual target.
+This yields the residual principle: given a frozen predictor that already matches parts of the target, its induced terminal estimate can be used to define a residual target.
 The next stage is then trained to capture this residual, thereby reallocating learning pressure toward under-covered regions while preserving coverage in regions that are already matched.
-This principle is operationalized in our boosted loss, detailed next.
+This principle is operationalized in our boosted loss, detailed in the next subsection.